César Murillo

 Caramelized Parmigiano-Reggiano, Mint Gel, Roasted Fennel, Frico, Vanilla Pork Jus, and Sweet Cicely | Chef César Murillo of North Pond

-An in-depth look at some of our favorite dishes and cocktails from our time on the ground in Seattle.
+An in-depth look at some of our favorite dishes and cocktails from our time on the ground in the DMV.

-StarChefs returns to Seattle to celebrate the city’s most talented up-and-coming food and beverage professionals.
+StarChefs returns to the DMV to celebrate the region’s most talented up-and-coming food and beverage professionals.